Cinderlia/sieve/README.md

 - `AST/`
 - fuzzing outputs produced by Witcher

-The initial_url_config.json is optional; Sieve can run normally without it while all settings will use their default values.
+The initial_url_config.json is optional; Sieve can run without it.

-Also, Sieve can run without sieve_config.json, but some features may not work as expected.
-We recommend at least filling in the symbolic_db section to ensure full functionality.

 ## Configure Witcher